 Another popular dish is the cevapi or cevapcici, which are some grilled sausages made with lamb and beef, served with a traditional bread called somun with chopped onions.
 There are many good restaurants in Sarajevo to try this and other dishes.

 A famous restaurant to eat cevapi is Ćevabdžinica Željo, however, they only serve cevapi, so if someone doesn’t like it, he or she will not have other options, and the menu is in the Bosnian language only.
 Yet, is a good way to interact with locals because it seems to be frequented by many

 Another good option was Kod Keme, a cozy restaurant a little hidden, with a friendly staff, a traditional decoration and a wide menu (I ordered a vegetarian pizza).

 Besides the mentioned dishes, there are 2 typical beverages of Sarajevo which are Boza and Salep.
 Boza is a fresh drink made with fermented grains like corn or wheat.
 It doesn’t contain alcohol so it is completely halal (allowed for Muslims).
 The same as Salep which is a hot drink made with orchid roots and usually taken in winter.

 I read good reviews about Miris Dunja‘s salep so I ventured to try it.
 Honestly, I didn’t think the taste was anything special.
-It had too much cinnamon for my preferences and that’s the only flavor I felt.
-I didn’t have the chance to try the salep somewhere else so… anyone who has already tried it might tell me if it’s indeed as tasty as they say?, perhaps I just had back luck.
+It had too much cinnamon for my preferences and that’s the only taste I felt.
+I didn’t have the chance to try the salep anywhere else so… anyone who has already tried it might tell me if it’s indeed as tasty as they say?, perhaps I just had back luck.

 What to visit in Sarajevo